Perturbative quantum simulation: An explicit decomposition method

 Since Condition~\ref{condition:1} requires that the interaction terms of each subsystem are mutually orthogonal, it limits the number of interaction terms. \begin{proposition} When $V^{\rm int} = \sum_{j=1}^{N_{\rm int}}\bigotimes_{l}V^{\rm int}_{l,j}$ satisfies Condition~\ref{condition:1} with $N_{\rm int}$ being the number of terms and $n$ being the minimal number of qubits of each subsystem.
 Suppose the minimal weight of each $V^{\rm int}_{l,j}$ is $k$, and we have

 \end{proposition} In particular, when $k=1$, i.e., the interaction on each subsystem only act on one qubit, Condition~\ref{condition:1} requires $V^{\rm int}$ to have at most $3n$ terms.
-We leave the detailed condition for an optimal decomposition to a future work.
+A more detailed condition for an optimal decomposition could be an interesting future work.